 • Low cost

-• Low geographic duplication of effort
+• Proper territory management leads to low geographic duplication of effort

 • Low duplication of effort with customers (unless buyers are organizations that cross territories)